WooHooSum/R.E.T.A.K.M/JOURNAL.md

 I been climbing a few mountains so I took a break.

-We once again pivot the design and waste a shit ton of time.
+I once again pivot the design and waste a shit ton of time.
 I spent a long time trying to implement the slider system with the rails and bike lock but no matter what I did it both seems far to complex and I hated how it looked, thats one other reason why I stopped working on it for a bit.
 At a complete loss I sent a message to one of my discords and was immediately shown a better hinge design, the microsoft surface.
 This is leading me to pivot the design to follow a similar hinge made of ripstop fabric.
 Sadly I have no idea how to make that in CAD so I need to prototype IRL which is a massive time sink.
 Hopefully I should be able to get things to start working and get parts ordered ASAP.

 ## Tomorrows goals are:
 - Make fabric mounts